seanbutler/lua-embed-in-cpp-with-cmake/README.md

 ~~~

-You should then get output something like this...
+You should then get output something like this

 ~~~
 Hello World (from Lua!)
 ~~~

+### More Details

+Go to a more complete [discussion with notes](https://www.seanbutler.net/2024/08/26/cmake-lua-cpp-project.html) of this project.